Kikaijima: Flora and fauna

-Due it is relative isolation, Kikaijima is home to several rare species endemic to the island itself, or more generally to the Ryukyu archipelago.
-However, it is one of the few islands in the Amami chain to which the habu poisonous viper is not indigenous.
-Larger coated nodules (25-130 mm in diameter), named macroids, have been found off Kikai-jima shelf, at water depths of 61 to 105 m.
+Due to its relative isolation, Kikaijima is home to several rare species endemic to the island itself, or more generally to the Ryukyu archipelago.
+However, it is one of the few islands in the Amami chain to which the venomous habu viper is not indigenous.
+Larger biogenically coated nodules (25–130 mm in diameter), named macroids, have been found off Kikai-jima shelf, at water depths of 61 to 105 m.
 These macroids are made up by encrusting acervulind foraminifera.
 These macroids host boring bivalves whose holes represent the ichnogenus Gastrochaenolites.

 History

 Although the Ryukyu Islands appeared in written history as Japan's southern frontier, the name of Kikaijima was not recorded in early years.
 The Nihongi ryaku (c.
 11th–12th centuries) states that in 998 Dazaifu, the administrative center of Kyūshū ordered Kikajima (貴駕島) to arrest the Nanban (southern barbarians), who in the previous year had pillaged a wide area of western Kyūshū.
 The Nanban were identified as Amami islanders by the Shōyūki (982–1032 for the extant portion).
 Accordingly, it is assumed that Dazaifu had a stronghold in the Kikaijima concerned.

 The Shinsarugakuki, a fiction written by an aristocrat Fujiwara no Akihira in the mid-11th century, introduced a merchant named Hachirō-mauto, who traveled all the way to the land of the Fushū in the east and to Kika-no-shima (貴賀之島) in the west.

 Some articles of 1187 of the Azuma Kagami state that during the period of the Taira clan's rule, Ata Tadakage of Satsuma Province fled to Kikaijima (貴海島).
 The Azuma Kagami also states that in 1188 Minamoto no Yoritomo, who soon became shōgun, dispatched troops to pacify Kikaijima (貴賀井島).
 It was noted that the imperial court objected to the military expedition claiming that it was beyond Japan's administration.

 The Tale of the Heike (13th century) depicted Kikaijima (鬼界島), where Shunkan, Taira no Yasuyori, and Fujiwara no Naritsune were exiled following the Shishigatani Incident of 1177.

 The island depicted, characterized by sulfur, is identified as Satsuma Iōjima of the Ōsumi Islands, which is part of Kikai Caldera.

 There are some controversies over which Kikaijima described in these sources refers to.
 It may be the modern-day Kikaijima, Satsuma Iōjima or a collective name for the southern islands.
 From the late 10th century, Kikaijima was seen as the center of the southern islands by mainland Japan.
 It is also noted by scholars that the character representing the first syllable of Kikai changed from "貴" (noble) to "鬼" (ghost) from the end of the 12th century to the early 13th century.